Safety in the EE Lab

 The following regulations are required for ALL labs.
 These regulations are in place to provide protection to you and the lab equipment.
 Failure to follow these regulations may result in expulsion from the lab.

 - DO NOT WRITE on the work benches.
 They have a special surface that dissipates electrostatic electricity.
 Bring scratch paper to class.

 - Test equipment and lab computers WILL NOT be moved from one bench to another.
 Move your circuit to verify if equipment is bad.
 Trust us, 99% of the time it will be your circuit and not the equipment.
-If you suspect any equipment is malfunctioning – turn off your circuit and notify the GTA immediately.
+If you suspect any equipment is malfunctioning – turn off your circuit and notify the GTA or lab staff immediately.

 - Food and drinks are NOT ALLOWED in the lab at ANY time.

 - In general, electronic components are considered to be consumable parts (components NOT used from one semester to the next).
 Check with your GTA as to which parts you will need to keep for further labs.
 It is advisable to keep all parts at home for personal projects.

 - Jumper wires are not to be cut or trimmed.
 They are premeasured to fit breadboards perfectly.
 They are not consumable and are to be used from one experiment to another.

 - Labs are used by many students and different classes DAILY.
 Students are required to clean up their immediate work station after completion of their experiment and prior to leaving the lab for the day.
 This includes work done at the soldering stations.